k3s is a lightweight Kubernetes distribution “for IoT and Edge Computing”.

 sudo k3s kubectl create -f https://raw.githubusercontent.com/kubernetes/dashboard/${VERSION_KUBE_DASHBOARD}/aio/deploy/recommended.yaml

-To run k9s you will need to pass the location of the rancher config file:
+If you want to view the cluster using the excellent k9s, you will need to pass the location of the rancher kubeconfig file:

 k9s --kubeconfig /etc/rancher/k3s/k3s.yaml